-- 10.1 There is no direct access to the Area from NLH.
-The Area is accessible via Cheung Tung Road, which is a single two-way road that links up NLH at Sunny Bay and Tung Chung New Town.
-A slip road linking Cheung Tung Road and the proposed Tai Ho Interchange is proposed under the TCNTE project to improve the connectivity between TCNTE area and the Area.
+10.1 There is no direct access to the Area from NLH.
+The Area is accessible via Cheung Tung Road, which is a single two-way road that links up NLH at Sunny

+Bay and Tung Chung New Town.
+A slip road linking Cheung Tung Road and the proposed Tai Ho Interchange is proposed under the TCNTE project to improve the connectivity between the TCNTE area and the Area.
 The implementation is subject to review in the detailed design stage of TCNTE.
 There is a public pier located to the northwest of Tai Ho Wan across NLH, which provides marine access to the Area.
-However, there is no public ferry service available. - 10.2 Currently, the available public transport to the Area are by Lantau taxis, Urban taxis or by the franchised bus service No. 36, which provides several departures daily each way (with additional services on Sunday and public holidays) between Siu Ho Wan and Tung Chung New Town (with stop at Pak Mong). - 10.3 Regarding internal vehicular access within the Area, there is only a section of road branching off Cheung Tung Road which ends in a cul-de-sac at the entrance of Pak Mong.
+However, there is no public ferry service available.

+- 10.2 Currently, the available public transport to the Area are by Lantau taxis, Urban taxis or by the franchised bus service No. 36 which provides several departures daily each way (with additional services on Sunday and public holidays) between Siu Ho Wan and Tung Chung New Town (with stop at Pak Mong). - 10.3 Regarding internal vehicular access within the Area, there is only a section of road branching off Cheung Tung Road which ends in a cul-de-sac at the entrance of Pak Mong.
 The villages in the Area are connected with concrete-paved footpaths.
+Other forms of connection are through hiking trails/footpaths linking villages within the Area and externally with Mui Wo, Tung Chung, Sunny Bay and Discovery Bay.